SwissDataScienceCenter/renku-graph/README.md

     - https://github.com/SwissDataScienceCenter/terraform-renku/pull/857

 **terraform-renku:**
-- These PRs are merged by the YAT team which will release to prod
+- these PRs are merged by the YAT team which will release to prod

 **Cleanup (renku-graph):**
 - merge the `release` branch back into `development`